Table of Contents

 Early Beginnings

-• Hickory clubs gave way to steel shafts.
+Hickory-shafted clubs gradually gave way to steel and later graphite shafts.

-• The feathery ball evolved into the gutta-percha, and then the modern multi-layered golf ball.
+The feather-stuffed “feathery” ball evolved into the gutta-percha ball and eventually the modern multi-layered golf ball.

 Rise of Global Influence

-• St Andrews had become the symbolic “home of golf”.
+St Andrews had become recognised as the symbolic “Home of Golf”.

-• Courses emerged across America, Europe, India, Australia, and Japan.
+Golf courses began appearing across America, Europe, India, Australia and Japan.

 Related reading: Explore the World’s Top Golf Courses and Destinations.

-Golf is often referred to as a gentleman’s game — not because only gentlemen play it, but because the game itself demands qualities traditionally associated with grace, fairness, and honour.
+Golf is often described as a gentleman’s game — not because it belongs to any particular class or gender, but because the sport itself demands qualities associated with integrity, discipline, respect and self-control.

 The Golfer’s Journey: A Lifelong Passion Worth Pursuing